 I discovered the center, called the Sociedade Beneficente Muçulmana (Society for the Benefit of Muslims) partially by chance.
 After searching “Mosques in Brazil” and other variations online, I found a phone number and email contact.
 Unfortunately, both of these were several years out-of-date, and none of my Brazilian friends (none of whom are Muslim) had any ideas, either.
-The website did have an address, so I decided to make the 1-hour bus journey there and hopefully, uncover more information.
-I arrived to find a dilapidated building undergoing heavy construction, and a notice from the Society’s leader dated from 2009 that the masjid would be closed indefinitely.
+The website did have an address, so I decided to make the one hour bus journey there and hopefully, uncover more information.
+I arrived to find a dilapidated building undergoing heavy construction, and a notice from the society’s leader dated from 2009 that the masjid would be closed indefinitely.
 Frustrated, I wrote about my disappointment with the masjid’s outdated contact information on my study abroad blog and gave up any hope of finding a Muslim community in Rio de Janeiro.

 However, I was extremely fortunate when my professor’s Brazilian students, interested in learning about the perspectives of foreigners in Brazil, happened upon my blog.
-One of them immediately contacted me and said that the masjid was not permanently closed; in fact, it opened once a week on Fridays for congregational prayers (called Jummah, which literally means “gathering together” in Arabic).
-I was thoroughly excited; not only could I actually attend Jummah services again (which are considered a requirement for practicing Muslims), but I would have the unique opportunity to observe how Islam is practiced in a completely different environment.
+One of them immediately contacted me and said that the masjid was not permanently closed; in fact, it opened once a week on Fridays for congregational prayers (called Jum'ah, which literally means “gathering together” in Arabic).
+I was thoroughly excited; not only could I actually attend Jum'ah services again (which are considered a requirement for practicing Muslims), but I would have the unique opportunity to observe how Islam is practiced in a completely different environment.

-On April 5, 2013, I journeyed to the Society’s address once again, and was amazed to find a small but close-knit community of Muslims.
+On April 5, 2013, I journeyed to the society’s address once again and was amazed to find a small but close-knit community of Muslims.
 I was immediately struck by the room’s diversity; there were other Muslims from North America, immigrants from Africa, exchange students from Middle Eastern countries, and recent Brazilian converts to Islam.
 I even spoke in Urdu, one of my native languages, with some professionals of Indian ancestry who were born in Mozambique!

-As other students have noted about Rio in the past, one of cariocas’ (residents of Rio) defining characteristics is their friendliness and positive attitude.
+As other students have noted about Rio in the past, one of Cariocas’ (residents of Rio) defining characteristics is their friendliness and positive attitude.
 I greatly enjoyed chatting with other Muslims and learning more about the community center, the diversity of people, and their activities.
 In this way, the Muslim community of Rio exemplifies one of Islam’s core features, which is a celebration of and appreciation for diversity.
-The Quran states, “And among [Allah’s] signs is…diversity in [mankind’s] languages and colors,” and that “[Allah] has created mankind into nations and tribes so that we would come to know one another.”
+The Qur'an states, “And among [Allah’s] signs is…diversity in [mankind’s] languages and colors,” and that “[Allah] has created mankind into nations and tribes so that we would come to know one another.”

 Going forward, I am enthusiastic to become more involved with the Society.
 Since it took me nearly three months to find other Muslims in Brazil, I have exchanged contact information with too many people to count, and plan to attend many community events at the masjid.
-I am even going on a retreat in the next few days (something which will make me even more nostalgic for Georgetown!)
+I am even going on a retreat in the next few days (something which will make me even more nostalgic for Georgetown!).
 I never fully believed the stereotypes of Rio as having nothing but alcohol and sexual promiscuity, but discovering the Sociedade Beneficente Muçulmana and getting to know other Muslims has really showed me the incalculable diversity of the city, and of Brazil.